SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

 >   - Esther Galfalvi: Not sure what this comment means?
 We are hardly collecting any data yet, but all data that is being collected is currently being done by interviewers, not yet by AI, and only using informed consent forms.
 People know that the data will be processed by AI tools and is anonymised.
 >   - Colleen Pridemore: Sounds dubius.
 What makes you qualified to know whether or not SNet is currently using AI to collect data?
 >   - Esther Galfalvi: I don’t believe that SingularityNET is collecting for this project yet at all,as we are just kicking off
->   - Colleen Pridemore: Ahhh so you dont know for sure.
-I  see
 >
 #### Context - Participants who contribute by data, computing, or financial means will be given some agency in how these contributions can or cannot be used.
 > * Colleen Pridemore: Aren't there any other contributing factors?
 Such as contributing to the factors of this document for example?
+>   - Vanessa Cardui: I kinda feel like this kind of work falls under the umbrella of "contributing data"?
+But actually, maybe not - maybe we need an additional one, something like "contribute by organising/planning/work/thinking??"
+>   - Colleen Pridemore: I agree.
+I think "contributing data" can cover a host of actions, right?
 >
 #### Context - what are the relevant implications of technology that they can/should be thinking about
 > * Colleen Pridemore: I suggest that a clause be added as to human negative intent not be inferred to or on AI Systems in any way.  #AIEthics is not just for AI.
 Humans hold great responsibility in the positive influence of growth in AI.